homearrow_rightSLP Career Advicearrow_rightWhat do speech–language pathologists' contracts look like?

-Compared to other professions, SLP contracts are surprisingly complicated.
-But understanding how you're paid is a crucial first step when on the job market or comparing jobs.
+You can't understand pay if you don't first understand how you're paid!
+And compared to other professions, SLP contracts are surprisingly diverse and complicated.
+But it's a crucial first step when searching for and comparing jobs.

 When we first started Informed Jobs, we thought the thing that would confuse new SLPs most about their job search was 1099 vs W2.
 Or maybe benefits.
-But as we started building job posts and sharing them with SLPs, we realized that this—contracts—is where all SLPs need to start in order to better understand job opportunities!
-Because even if they understand some of those more complicated aspects of jobs, if they don't understand this foundational knowledge they're still up a creek without a paddle.
+Or setting differences.
+But as we started building job posts and sharing them with SLPs, we realized that this—contracts—is where all SLPs need to start in order to better understand job opportunities and pay!
+Because how your contract is set up is the most crucial for understanding (and misunderstanding) your pay.

-Surprisingly, speech–language pathologists’ contracts are much more complicated than most professions when it comes to predicting take-home pay.
+Importantly, speech–language pathologists’ contracts are more diverse and complicated than other professions.
 They can be divided into three primary categories:

 1) Salaried:

-With a salaried contract, you’ll receive a fixed amount per year regardless of the number of hours worked.
+With a salaried contract, you’ll receive a fixed amount per year regardless of the number of hours worked, even though you'll have a target expected number of hours (e.g. 35 or 40 hours per week).

 Your employer will lead with telling you the annual pay, e.g. $85,000 per year.
 And in the Informed Jobs database, the pay will be displayed like this: